Russian pipeline faces big hurdles amid Ukraine tensions

 The U.S. has stressed targeting Nord Stream 2 as a way to counter any new Russian military move against Ukraine, and the project already faces legal and bureaucratic hurdles.
 As European and U.S. leaders confer on how to deal with Russia's pressure on Ukraine, persistent political objections — particularly from EU members like Poland — add another challenge to one of Russian President Vladimir Putin's key projects.

-Former longtime German Chancellor Angela Merkel backed the pipeline, and the country's new leader, Olaf Scholz, did so while serving as her finance minister.
-But his new government has taken a noticeably more distanced tone after the Greens party became part of the governing coalition.
+Former German Chancellor Angela Merkel backed the pipeline, and the country's new leader, Olaf Scholz, did so as her finance minister.
+But his new government took a more distanced tone after the Greens party joined the governing coalition.
 The Greens' campaign position was that the fossil fuel pipeline doesn't help fight global warming and undermines strategic EU interests.

-New German Deputy Chancellor Robert Habeck and Foreign Minister Annalena Baerbock have said the project doesn’t meet EU anti-monopoly regulations.
+New German Vice Chancellor Robert Habeck and Foreign Minister Annalena Baerbock have said the project doesn’t meet EU anti-monopoly regulations.

-“Nord Stream 2 was a geopolitical mistake,” Habeck said in an interview published Sunday in the newspaper Frankfurter Allgemeine Sonntagszeitung.
+“Nord Stream 2 was a geopolitical mistake,” Habeck recently told the newspaper Frankfurter Allgemeine Sonntagszeitung.
 “The question is open if it will be able to start operating,” adding that further “aggression” meant “nothing is off the table.”

+Officials have not said what sanctions or other tools might be used on top of existing U.S. sanctions against ships connected to the project.

-As chancellor, Scholz has been cautious in his comments, and it’s not clear if he’s willing to go as far as U.S. Secretary of State Antony Blinken, who has said it is “very unlikely” that gas will flow if Russia “renewed its aggression" toward Ukraine.
+As chancellor, Scholz has been cautious in his comments, and it’s not clear if he’s willing to go as far as U.S. Secretary of State Antony Blinken, who has said it's “very unlikely” that gas will flow if Russia “renewed its aggression" toward Ukraine.

-Deputy German government spokesman Wolfgang Buechner, pressed on whether an invasion would halt the pipeline, said Nord Stream 2 is “an undertaking of a private business that is largely completed” and that regulatory approval “had no political dimension” but stressed that military aggression would have “high costs and sanction.”
+Pressed on whether an invasion would halt the pipeline, deputy German government spokesman Wolfgang Buechner said Nord Stream 2 is “an undertaking of a private business that is largely completed” and that regulatory approval “has no political dimension.”
+He stressed that military aggression would have “high costs and sanctions," without saying what those might be.

 Scholz "never makes things completely clear,” said Stefan Meister, an expert on Russian energy policy at the German Council on Foreign Relations.
 “So I am not sure under which conditions he would really agree to stop the pipeline."